trullock/NUglify/doc/readme.md

 The rule here is that both the equals-sign and the initializer – but nothing else – must be included in the conditional-compilation comment.
 Anything else will be ignored.

-Conditional-compilation comments in general are *not* supported by AjaxMin within JavaScript expressions.
+Conditional-compilation comments in general are *not* supported by NUglify within JavaScript expressions.
 However, if a conditional-compilation comment is encountered inside an expression, and the comment contains only a single conditional-compilation variable reference, the comment will be retained.
 Anything else and it will be ignored.
 So for instance:

 ```js
 //@set @fourteen = 14